rey282/Cipher-PvP-Backend/README.md

 ## System Positioning

 This backend exists to:
-- Guarantee competitive integrity
+- Protect competitive integrity
-- Preserve historical accuracy
+- Preserve accurate historical data
-- Provide secure, auditable administration
+- Provide safe administrative tooling
-- Coordinate multiple client surfaces safely
+- Coordinate multiple clients reliably

-It is intentionally strict, explicit, and authoritative.
+It is intentionally strict and explicit by design.

 ---

 ## Related Systems

-Cipher PvP operates as a coordinated ecosystem:
+Cipher PvP also includes:

-- **Frontend Web Client** — Presentation layer
+- **Frontend Web Client** — User-facing interface
 - **Discord Bot** — Match ingestion and automation

-This repository defines the **rules and reality** those systems depend on.
+This repository defines the rules and data those systems depend on.

+---

+## License

+This project is licensed under the **MIT License**.

+This license applies to the backend implementation.
+Client applications are covered by their own licenses.